Brad Lidge: 2005

 In his first All-Star Game appearance in 2005, Lidge pitched the bottom of the seventh, striking out all three batters he faced.
 He threw 11 pitches combined, two of them balls, to Melvin Mora, Mike Sweeney, and Garret Anderson, who did not make contact with any of Lidge's pitches.
 Lidge became the first pitcher to strike out the side in his first All-Star appearance since Bill Caudill and Dwight Gooden in 1984.

 Lidge finished the 2005 regular season with a 2.29 ERA and a career-high 42 saves.
 He ranked third in the National League in saves and became the second Houston pitcher ever to record at least 40 saves in one season, following Wagner.

-During the NLCS, Lidge gave up a three-run home run to Albert Pujols in Game 5 in Houston, forcing a Game 6 back in St. Louis, which the Astros would win to clinch their first World Series berth in franchise history.
-In his next appearance, Lidge gave up a walk-off home run to Scott Podsednik in Game 2 of the World Series.
-He then allowed the series-winning run and hit in Game 4 to go 0–2 in the series and complete the White Sox sweep of the Astros.
+During the NLCS, Lidge gave up a three-run home run to the Cardinals' Albert Pujols in Game 5 in Houston, forcing a Game 6 back in St. Louis, which the Astros would win to clinch their first World Series berth in franchise history.
+In his next appearance, Game 2 of the World Series in Chicago, Lidge gave up a walk-off home run to Scott Podsednik.
+He then allowed the series-winning run and hit in Game 4 to go 0–2 in the series and complete the White Sox' sweep of the Astros.